rugbyprof/5443-Big-Data/Program-1.md

 ### The write up

+- Explain how you would convert one of the given file formats into a json representation.
+- Assume that you would be writing the code from scratch, and not using a library.
+This should effect your decision!

 I want to know:
-- What language you choose, to do your conversion and why.
+- What programming language you chose, to do your conversion and why.
 - What file you choose to convert from, and why.
 - ~~I want to know the size of the completed json.~~

-I also want to know:
-- I want to know which of the files compresses the best using zip and gzip.
+I'm also curious about how well each file compresses, so in your writeup, include which of the files compresses the best using zip and gzip.

-- I want you to write up your findings for this entire project using `Markdown` and place them in a file called `Program1-Writeup.md`
+I want you to write up your findings for this entire project using `Markdown` and place them in a file called `Program1-Writeup.md`